flying-charlie/cs50-final-project/README.md

 Progression Pilot is a website built in Flask with Jinja html templating, used for easily creating chord progressions to use in music.
 It was made as part of the CS50x computer science course.
 [Here](https://www.youtube.com/watch?v=Hz-QCDL7C0g) is a video showing the features of the website.

 ## Running
-To launch the website in a development enviroment from the project directory run `flask run`
+To launch the website in a development enviroment from the project directory run `flask run`.

 ## File breakdown
 ### app.py